 11. Explore the San Andreas Fault

-This famous fault line stretches 800 miles long across California and is at least 10 miles deep.
-See the palm trees, tropical plants, fissures, and of course, the fault itself.
-You can stand above the visible line in the Coachella Valley Preserve, which is a pretty intense view to take in.
+This famous fault line stretches 800 miles across California and is at least 10 miles deep.
+See the palm trees, tropical plants, fissures, and the fault itself.
+You can stand above the visible line in the Coachella Valley Preserve, which is a pretty intense view.